 The red spiny rat is only slightly larger than the Tanezumi rat, reaching a maximum size of 8.26 inches, and is typically found in a forest habitat where it eats fruit, plants, and insects.
 They are found widely across Asia, including in Thailand, Malaysia, Myanmar, and China.
 Red spiny rats have distinctive red-brown fur and a much lighter belly which is usually either white or pale yellow.
 They also have “spines” on their back which is where they get their name from.
 These spines are stiff hairs that stand up amongst the rest of their fur.

-The bushy-tailed wood rat, also known as a packrat, is easily distinguished by its unusually bushy tail, which is similar to that of a squirrel, unlike the hairless tails that most other rats have.
+Also known as a packrat, this rat is easily distinguished by its unusually bushy tail, which is similar to that of a squirrel, unlike the hairless tails that most other rats have.
 They grow to a body length of around 8.7 inches and are usually brown with white bellies and feet and their ears are also much rounder than those of other rats.
-Although they prefer rocky areas, bushy-tailed wood rats are extremely adaptable and can live in both forests and deserts and are able climbers.
-They are native to the US and are found across the western regions North America and also in parts of Canada.
+Although they prefer rocky areas, bushy-tailed wood rats are extremely adaptable and can live in both forests and deserts, and are able climbers.
+They are native to the US and are found across the western regions of North America and also in parts of Canada.

-The brown rat, which is also known as a common rat or sometimes a street or sewer rat, is one of the most common species of rat around the world.
+Also known as the common rat, street, or sewer rat, the brown rat is one of the most common species of rat around the world.
 Originating in China, they are now found everywhere except Antarctica and are largely classed as a pest.
-Although they are called the brown rat they can be dark grey and they can reach a body size of 11 inches with a tail that is only slightly shorter than its body length.
+Although they are called brown rats, they can be dark grey and they can reach a body size of 11 inches with a tail that is only slightly shorter than their body length.
 They are often found in urban areas and will eat virtually anything that they find, from leftover food to small birds.

 The mountain giant Sunda rat, also known as the giant rat of Sumatra, comes in at a length of around 11.5 inches excluding its tail which can be a further 10 to 12 inches long.
 Their natural habitat is in forests high up in the mountains of Indonesia and Malaysia.
-They are usually dark brown but sometimes have lighter brown spots on them and a layer of guard hairs which acts as a protective layer and can repel water as well as protect them from the sun.
+They are usually dark brown but sometimes have light brown spots on them and a layer of guard hairs that acts as a protective layer and can repel water and protect them from the sun.
 The mountain giant Sunda rat is, like most other rats, an omnivore and eats insects and small birds as well as plants and fruit.

-The northern Luzon giant cloud rat is endemic to Luzon, an island in the Philippines and can reach a body size of 15 inches.
-They have a particularly unique appearance and don’t even really look much like rats at all – instead they have long fur, small ears and a bushy tail.
-They are usually black and white, but can be various shades of grey, or occasionally completely white.
+Endemic to Luzon, an island in the Philippines, the northern Luzon giant cloud rat can reach a body size of 15 inches.
+They have a particularly unique appearance and don’t really look much like rats at all – instead, they have long fur, small ears, and a bushy tail.
+They are usually black and white but can be various shades of grey, or occasionally completely white.
 What makes these rats even more different from their counterparts is that they spend the majority of their time in the upper branches of trees in the rainforests.
 With large back feet and long claws they are able climbers and even give birth in hollows in trees.

 Deep in the jungle in the heart of Mount Bosavi, an extinct volcano in Papua New Guinea, hides a species of rat so new that it doesn’t even have an official scientific name yet.
 Inside the crater where the sides are half a mile high and the wildlife is virtually locked inside is a species known only as the Bosavi woolly rat which was discovered in 2009 during the filming of a wildlife documentary.
-This species had never been seen before until a 16 inch long giant with a tail as long again literally wandered into the camp.
+This species had never been seen before until a 16-inch long giant, with a tail as long, wandered into the camp.
 The Bosavi woolly rat is dark grey or occasionally brown and has thick fur which gives it a woolly appearance.
 Little else is known about them but it is thought that they eat mostly plants and vegetation.